dzackgarza/Qual-Review-and-Solutions/Topology/Review Doc/sections/AT CourseNotes.md

 	- Every $B^n \selfmap_f$ has a fixed point.
 * Hairy Ball Theorem
 	- There is no non-vanishing tangent vector field on even dimensional spheres.
-* Borsuk-ulam Theorem
+* Borsuk-Ulam Theorem
 	- For every $S^n \mapsvia{f} \RR^n \exists x\in S^n$ such that $f(x) = f(-x)$.
 * Ham Sandwich Theorem
-* Eilenberg-Zilber
+* Eilenberg-Zilberg
 * Freudenthal Suspension